Blog Archive

 2017-01-31

-The Shortsightedness Of Blaming Religion by Rev. J.T.
+The Shortsightedness Of Blaming Religion - Rev. J.T.
 Smith

 Obviously, not everyone shares the same religious beliefs.
 Right and wrong, good and evil, those are subjective rather than objective terms and ideas.
 What's right and good for some can be considered wrong and evil by others.
 Everyone is the hero in their own life story.
 An often overlooked example of perspective is that America invaded Iraq and Afghanistan purportedly to fight the terrorists, yet to the noncombatant Iraqis and Afghans it's Americans (who invaded their countries, drop bombs, and launch missiles from planes and drones that destroy their homes, culminating in the combination of the missiles, bombs, and soldiers that kill their children and families) who're the real terrorists.
 There's the adage that “there's two sides to every coin,” the obverse and the reverse (heads and tails).
 Coins have a third side that people either forget or completely ignore: the edge between the sides that you can spin the coin on.
 And just like situations involving contention, there are three sides: You're side, their side, and reality.